KamaleeswariS/dailytask-20-1/README.md

-Promise task 3 is about fetch the data from the Rest Countries
+Promise Task 1 is about fetch data from API